kstenerud/concise-encoding/ce-structure.md

 Invisible objects are objects that are not semantically relevant to the structure of the document.
 Their placement rules are not the same as for other objects or pseudo-objects, and they may not be available in both text and binary formats.

-Invisible objects **CANNOT** be used as real objects; they are completely invisible to the document structure.
+Invisible objects **CANNOT** be used as real objects, and **CANNOT** be marked or referenced; they are completely invisible to the document structure.

 ### Comment